 - Bake the pie until the tomatoes are browned, 45 to 60 minutes.
 Place the pie on a rack to cool for at least 20 minutes before slicing to serve.

 My Two SouthsBuy On Amazon

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Recipe Testers’ Reviews

 This tomato ricotta pie is manicotti in a pie, minus the spinach.
 I love manicotti.
 I might just start adding Manchego cheese to my recipes.
 The addition of the crushed red pepper flakes gives a really nice heat at the end which we all liked.

 I sliced my tomatoes into ½” slices but next time I’ll cut them even thicker so that I only have a single layer.
 I had to shingle my tomatoes which required 60 minutes in the oven.
 They produced quite a bit of liquid even though I pressed them between layers of paper towel after draining.
 I simply removed the excess liquid with a paper towel and it was fine.

 I’m not sure what the crust brings to the table.
 There is so much flavor in the filling that I don’t think the cream cheese would be missed if it wasn’t there.
 This makes an excellent lunch or light dinner.
 Just add a nice side salad and you’re done.

-WOW, this tomato and cheese pie packs a punch!
-It's got it all: deep tomato flavor, rich cheese filling, flaky crust - and it's fancy enough for company while still being relatively easy to make.
-It's quite a rich pie, and we served it with a green salad on a stupidly hot evening, perfect.
+WOW, this tomato pie with ricotta packs a punch!
+It’s got it all: deep tomato flavor, rich cheese filling, flaky crust – and it’s fancy enough for company while still being relatively easy to make.
+It’s quite a rich pie, and we served it with a green salad on a stupidly hot evening, perfect.